josephluck/helix/docs/Router.md

 }
 ```

+When the user clicks to load a new page, Helix will detect that the query parameter for `page` has changed and rerender the page.
+We'll want to fetch the new page from the server when this happens, and for that we'll use lifecycle hooks.

 ### Lifecycle hooks

-So now we've set up the routes we need we need to show  blog posts when the user views the `/posts` route, and a single post when the user views the `/posts/:postId` route.
-Assuming we have already made an action to fetch and set posts in our model, where's the best place to fetch posts?
-One option is that we have a button that the user must press in order to load posts:
+Now that we've set up the routes we need we need to show blog posts when the user views the `/posts` route, and a single post when the user views the `/posts/:postId` route, assuming we have already made an action to fetch and set posts in our model, where's the best place to fetch posts?
+One option is that we have a button that the user must click in order to load posts:

 ```javascript
 const routes = {